LM-Infinite: Zero-Shot Extreme Length Generalization for Large Language Models: Evaluation

 \section{Evaluation}

-In this section, we empirically evaluate \model{}'s performance.
-We select ArXiv and OpenWebText2 corpora from the Pile dataset~\citep{pile}, which consists of preprint papers from ArXiv and Reddit submissions, respectively.
-For LLMs to evaluate, we use LLaMA-7B, Llama-2-7b, MPT-7B, and GPT-J-6B.
+We evaluate \model with LLaMA-7B~\citep{touvron2023llama}, Llama-2-7b~\citep{touvron2023llama2}, MPT-7B~\citep{MosaicML2023Introducing}, and GPT-J-6B~\citep{gpt-j}.
+LLaMA-7B and GPT-J-6B are pre-trained with 2K lengths and the other models are pre-trained with 4K lengths.
+LLaMA, Llama-2, and GPT-J use RoPE encoding, and MPT-7B uses Alibi encoding.
 MPT-7B-Storywriter (fine-tuned on long sequences) is used as one of the baselines.